lohedges/assets/README.md

 # Assets

-A repository to store README assets (images, animations, etc.) for my Github projects.
+A repository to store README assets (images, animations, etc.) for my GitHub projects.